 Martin Bernet has more than 30 years of experience in international arbitration and litigation.
-He has acted as arbitrator and counsel in more than eighty arbitrations, both in ad hoc proceedings and under various institutional rules, including the ICC, Swiss Chambers' Arbitration Institution, CEPANI, VIAC, DIS and UNCITRAL Rules, involving the laws of Switzerland, Germany, Austria, France, Russia, Turkey, Liechtenstein, Poland, Singapore as well as the UN Sales Convention (CISG) and the UNIDROIT Principles.
+He has acted as arbitrator and counsel in around ninety arbitrations, both in ad hoc proceedings and under various institutional rules, including the ICC, Swiss Chambers' Arbitration Institution, CEPANI, VIAC, DIS and UNCITRAL Rules, involving the laws of Switzerland, Germany, Austria, France, Russia, Turkey, Liechtenstein, Poland, Saudi Arabia, Singapore as well as the UN Sales Convention (CISG) and the UNIDROIT Principles.
 His cases concerned disputes in connection with, inter alia, joint ventures, mergers and acquisitions, shareholders’ agreements, international sales and related transactions, agency and distribution, licensing and engineering projects, across a wide range of industries including professional services, telecommunications, automotive, pharmaceutical and biotechnology, machinery, shipbuilding, food, energy and commodity trading.

 Before establishing his own independent practice in 2018, Martin Bernet spent 29 years as a partner with the Swiss law firm Schellenberg Wittmer, heading the firm's dispute resolution team in Zurich and serving as managing partner for a number of years.